juxor/afaq/markdown/secH6.md

 possible that the revolution would have failed but one thing is sure: by following the Bolshevik path it **did** fail.
-While the Bolsheviks may have remained in power at the end of the civil war, the regime was a party dictatorship preceding over a state capitalist economy.
+While the Bolsheviks may have remained in power at the end of the civil war, the regime was a party dictatorship presiding over a state capitalist economy.
 In such circumstances, there could no further development towards socialism and, unsurprisingly, there was none.
 Ultimately, as the rise of Stalin showed, the notion that socialism could be constructed without basic working class freedom and self-